 - Come to storytime at the library and count books read by librarians toward your reading goal

-- Read your own books, read library books, and read eBooks with your library card on hoopla
+- Read your own books, read library books, and read eBooks with your library card

 - Participate in this program at both the South Country Library and the Brookhaven Free Library